prestodb/presto/presto-docs/src/main/sphinx/connector/hive.rst

   where Presto is collocated with every DataNode and may decrease queries time significantly.
   The drawback may be that if some data are accessed more often, the utilization of some nodes may be low even if the whole system is heavy loaded.
-  See also :ref:`node-scheduler.network-topology<node-scheduler-network-topology>` if less strict constrain is preferred - especially if some nodes are overloaded and other are not fully utilized.

 ``hive.max-initial-split-size``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^